 - Representative from ICMG 2017 – Stellenbosch, South Africa – Cdr (Dr) Jacques Bezuidenhout

-Post-Conference Excursion: Italian Alps from WW1 to Cold War (5 days)
+Post Conference Excursion (5 days): Italian Alps from WW1 to Cold War

 During the tour participants will visit the battlefields, museums, memorials and cemeteries of the Italian Alps and Piave frontline.
-The tour includes several WW1 glacial ‘White War’ sites, including high mountain emplacements (up to 3,000 masl), mine warfare sites, fortresses, military tunnels, and the largest Memorials and Military Museum of Northern Italy.
+The tour includes several WW1 glacial ‘White War’ sites, including high mountain emplacements (up to 3,000 m asl), mine warfare sites, fortresses, military tunnels, and the largest Memorials and Military Museums of Northern Italy.
 Most of the battlefields are in the Dolomites, probably the most famous mountains of the alpine range which is in turn reflected in its status as a UNESCO World Heritage area.

 - Day 1 –Saturday 29 June – Transfer from Padova to Trento.
 Cogollo del Cengio war track; Thunder Base (Cold War American base); War Museum of Rovereto; overnight in Trento.

 - Day 3 – Monday 1 July – Transfer from Cortina d’Ampezzo to Lagazuoi.
 Cableway to Lagazuoi high mountain Descent by cableway or by foot through a system of WW1 galleries and fortifications.
 Visit of the Forte Tre Sassi museum.
 Overnight in Cortina.

 - Day 5 – Wednesday 3 July – Transfer from Auronzo di Cadore to the Cold war bunkers at Savogna.
 Then, Redipuglia (Biggest WW1 Memorial; Memorial of Redipuglia .
 Transfer to Caorle beach or to Trieste.